Curriculum Implementation

 To ensure the learning of our most complex learners continues into adulthood the Specialist Curriculum will continue throughout a student’s school career, as dictated by individual student need.
 All learners will have access to an Enrichment Curriculum and, if and when, appropriate one that incorporates the Therapies offering to address the holistic needs of our students.

-Placed at the centre of our curriculum delivery is the student’s Educational, Health and Care Plan (EHC Plan) which will be referenced so that we can actively monitor children and young people’s progress towards their personal outcomes and longer-term aspirations.
+Placed at the centre of our curriculum delivery is the student’s Educational, Health and Care Plan (EHC Plan).

 Strategies and provision required to meet the desirable outcomes are documented and implemented by the school as dictated by the Children’s Act 2014.